lauralvd01/Compilation/README.md

  }

-# Using an if statement, changing the type of the argument in the statement
-ast4 = grammaire.parse(""" main(y){
+-Using an if statement, changing the type of the argument in the statement ast4 = grammaire.parse(""" main(y){

         x = 5;